manuqs33/Hotel-Managemenet-Project/README.md

 ## Endpoints

-For this app, we've set two Models with their corresponding serializers and viewsets: Rooms and Bookings.
-Rooms are designed to be created and destroyed only by the Admin, while Bookings are designed to be created and updates from the Front End, probably from an HTML form.
+For this API, we've set two Models with their corresponding serializers and viewsets: Rooms and Bookings.
+Rooms are designed to be created and destroyed only by the Admin, while Bookings are designed to be created and updatesd from the Front End, probably from an HTML form.
 Only the Admin, however, has destroying privileges.

 For Rooms, we've set two endpoints:
 1) GET http://0.0.0.0:8000/rooms/